fyrox-book/fyrox-book.github.io/src/fyrox/ui/editor/editor.md

 then your button may behave weirdly.
 Some of the widgets (like layout panels) works directly with their children widgets and do not have "external" handles.

+## Widgets

+See a respective chapter for each widget to learn how it can be created and tweaked.
+Keep in mind, that UI editor is a new feature of the engine and the book's chapters could lack some information about the editor.

 ## Video

 The following video shows how to create a simple main menu for a 2D platformer.